Nitrokey/nethsm/docs/clustering.md

 ### What is shared between nodes

 Having a cluster of NetHSMs means that most of the data is shared between them.
 Any addition, modification or deletion of keys, users, or namespaces on one node are eventually reflected on all the others.
 In general, any operation that modifies state, will modify state for every node.

 This include the backup **restore** operation, which works as before.
 Note that restoring a large backup may overwhelm the cluster for a while, while the node applying the restore forwards changes to the others.
-Note also that this operation remains compatible with backups made on previous versions of the NetHSM.

 The only exceptions to this (i.e. data which are not shared but instead node-specific) are config data and the domain store:
 - TLS certificates
 - clock configuration
 - network configuration